ASaiM/documentation/framework/conception.rst

 These analyses can be helped with a dedicated framework which must fill the following requirements:

-- Generating workflows to process gut microbiota data.
+- Generating workflows to process microbiota data.
 Check out the :ref:`workflow generation <framework-workflow>`.
 - Having standardized outputs which can be incorporated to the database
 - Being easy to use.
 Check out the :ref:`user manual <framework-use>`
 - Being heavily documented
 - Being flexible with the tools, the parameters, ... to process specific datasets while keeping standardized outputs
 - Being executable on cluster and on local computer
-- Being well written to be maintainable
+- Being well written so as to be maintainable

 Several conceptions were tested to develop the framework and worflow management that fit with requirements